emjjkk/portfolio/public/b/hello-world.md

 So… hello, world. 👋

 I finally decided to start writing stuff here — probably thoughts, experiments, and the occasional ramble about code, design, or whatever random brainwave hits me at 3 a.m.
-(You’ve been warned.)

 I can’t promise everything here will make sense.
 In fact, some of it definitely won’t.
 But I *can* promise it’ll be real — curious, slightly unhinged, but full of heart.